Bubbles877/local-ai-chat/README.md

 - Local AI Chat App
 - Built with [Ollama](https://github.com/ollama/ollama) and [Gradio](https://www.gradio.app/)
-- Secure local-only app with no external data transfers
+- A local-only app that runs generative AI directly on your PC for secure chat
+- It does not send any data externally, so you can handle sensitive information with confidence

 ![UI](images/ui.png)